mlund/voronota-rs/README.md

 cargo add voronota
 ~~~

-The following illustrates basic use and how e.g. the solvent accessible surface area can be obtained:
+The following illustrates basic use and how to e.g. extract the solvent accessible surface area:

 ~~~ rust
 use voronota::{Ball, RadicalTessellation};